 Another much debated issue, particularly among mental health professionals, concerns effective psychological care of mass trauma survivors.
 There are millions of people around the world who are suffering from debilitating psychological effects of wars, armed conflicts, torture, and natural disasters.
 Yet, efforts in addressing the mental healthcare needs of such people have been far from adequate.

-I have argued time and again in my scientific articles, as well as in the world media, that any debate on such important issues needs to be informed by science and not by subjective personal opinions or political considerations.
+I have argued time and again in my scientific articles, as well as in the media, that any debate on such important issues needs to be informed by science and not by subjective personal opinions or political considerations.
 Unfortunately, the latter has been the case so far.
-This has always been a source of frustration for me, considering that, together with my co-workers, I have spent 25 years conducting logistically and methodologically difficult research into these issues and accumulated substantial knowledge that can inform moral, legal, and political judgments and policy decisions on these issues.
+Together with my co-workers, I have spent 25 years conducting research into these issues and accumulated substantial knowledge that can inform moral, legal, and political judgments and policy decisions on these issues.
 [More information on this research can be found in our website.]
 Although much of this knowledge has been published in scientific journals and scholarly books (see publications page), so far only a relatively small part of it has been made available to the public in an easily understandable non-technical language.
-At some point I came to the realization that such knowledge stands a chance of having some impact only when it is shared with the public as widely as possible.
-This is indeed why this blog came into existence.
+Such knowledge stands a chance of having some impact only when it is shared with the public as widely as possible.
+This is why this blog came into existence.

 In this blog I provide evidence-based opinions on these issues in as much lay language as possible.
 So, regardless of your professional or educational background, if you are searching for informed opinion on these issues, you are at the right address!